Tomori closing in on new Chelsea deal | Goal.com

 Tomori closing in on new Chelsea deal

-Fikayo Tomori is close to renewing his contract at Chelsea after talks entered an advance stage.
+Fikayo Tomori is close to renewing his contract at Chelsea after talks entered an advanced stage.

 Frank Lampard has promoted a host of academy players from the club's Cobham Training base, with Tomori one of those to have benefitted from the manager's faith.